 - Any nomination not fulfilling all conditions and requirements shall be excluded.

-- More than one winner may share the Prize.
+- More than one laureate may share the Prize.

 - The decision of the Prize’s Selection Committee is final.